Students considering applying to the Medical Imaging Program should be aware of the following information:

 She may request a leave of absence from all courses with the expectation that she will resume her education after delivery.
 Readmission to the program will be on a space available basis and requires that the student withdrew in good standing.

-The student must submit in written form, within 48 hours, her decision with regard to the options noted under section one of the above.
+The student must submit in written form, within 48 hours, her decision with regard to the options noted above.

 The following are procedures which apply to the options: